-At your first appointment with your prosthodontic dentist, Dr. Fondriest, he will evaluate your mouth to determine if you are a good candidate for dental implants.
+At your first appointment, your dentist will evaluate your mouth.
+The main goal is to determine if you are a good candidate for dental implants.
 For patients with deterioration in the jaw bone, a bone graft may be required before the implant can be placed.
-This is simply to ensure that the implant has a firm foundation, and greatly improves the chance of a successful implant treatment.
+This is simply to ensure that the implant has a firm foundation.
+Good support greatly improves the chance of a successful implant treatment.

-On the day of your implant placement procedure, a gum specialist will create a small incision in your gum line.
+On the day of your implant placement procedure, an implant surgeon will create a small incision in your gum line.
 He will then insert the titanium implant securely into the jaw bone.
 One dental implant takes about one hour to place.
 Once placed, the opening in your gums will close over to allow the healing process to begin.

 A dental lab will use these details to create a porcelain crown or bridge.
 Once the finished restoration is sent to our practice, Dr. Fondriest can securely fix it to the dental implant.
 Your restored tooth is complete!
 Though your dental crown or bridge may require replacement after some time, your dental implant will typically last a lifetime.

-Ask your Prosthodontic Dentist for a tooth replacement
+Ask your Prosthodontic Dentist for a tooth replacement for lost teeth

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist.
 He serves clients from throughout the United States